Retail Sales Crash as Inflation and Delta Variant Fear Ravage America

 Grocery store sales fell, as did sales in furniture stores.
 Home and gardening supply store sales also dropped.

 Sales were up 1.7 percent in bars and restaurants and 0.3 percent in electronics and appliance stores.
-Sales climbed 2.4 percent in gas stations, reflecting higher gas prices.

 .